Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>LBVH - Enable/Disable the light BVH</li>
   <li>FasterLightSampling - Uses an alternative method for calculating LBVH PDF that is a bit wrong, but much faster</li>
   <li>AccurateEmissionTex - Turn on/off emission textures</li>
+  <li>RadianceCache - Turn on/off the Radiance Cache</li>
   <li>IndirectRetraceWeighting - Adds indirect lighting into ReSTIR GI retracing/luminance validation</li>
   <li>TrueBlack - Allows materials to be truely black, removes the bottom limit</li>
+  <li>AdvancedRadCacheAlt - Experimental working set for the Radiance Cache, not recomended</li>
   <li>UseTextureLOD - (Only works with Bindless)Enables Texture LOD</li>
   <li>DebugView - Replace that "DVNone" with any of the defines below, from "DVNone" to "DVGIView"</li> -->
 </ul>